 In the case of Brown parboiled rice only the husk is removed but the bran and germ are left intact.
 This gives us the brown parboiled rice.

 About 50% of the world’s rice production is parboiled.
 The parboil process causes gelatinization of the starch in the rice grain and drives some nutrients, especially thiamin (B1), from the bran into the grain (endosperm).
-The grains become translucent and less brittle, and the colour changes from white to pale yellow or amber.
+The grains become glassy and translucent and less brittle, and the colour changes from white to pale yellow or amber.

 Cooking Parboiled Rice

 Parboiled rice is not pre-cooked.
 It’s somewhat harder than regular white rice, because the process of parboiling hardens the starch in the endosperm.

 Parboiled rice takes a little bit longer to cook and does not stick to the pan during cooking.
 The grains remain fluffy and separate after cooking, so it’s not suitable for making risotto.